-It can be summarized from the present observations and subsequent analyses that, both the abiotic and biotic factors at each study site might be interacting with each other resulting in a characteristic composition of community when at equilibrium.
+In the light of the present observations and subsequent analyses, it can be summarized that, both the abiotic and biotic factors at each study site might be interacting with each other resulting in a characteristic composition of community when at equilibrium.
 Nonetheless, any change in the former results in appropriate alteration in the structure of the later.
-Moreover, the findings of the present study could be utilized as an inclusive baseline data to asses and monitor the temporal as well as the anthropogenic amendments on the marine ecosystem, as any changes in the abiotic component of the ecosystem will be altering the structure of the existing biota.
+Moreover, the findings of the present study could be utilized as an inclusive baseline data General considerations 172 to asses and monitor the temporal as well as the anthropogenic amendments on the marine ecosystem, as any changes in the abiotic component of the ecosystem will be altering the structure of the existing biota.
 In conclusion, oceans are the indispensable fraction of the very existence on the earth.
 Its biodiversity is more essential to the survival of all life forms in this universe.
 The loss of ocean biodiversity is more than just an esthetic issue it portends significant consequences for human health, economic and food security.